 Bhakti means many things to many people.
 It is private and public, personal and political, silently contemplative and loudly musical.
 Often it speaks in the marginalized voices of women and the oppressed, yet it has also played a role in perpetuating injustice.
 Bhakti and Power provides an accessible entry into these issues, presenting voices and vignettes from the sixth century to the present.
 Each chapter is short and pointed, generating a world of its own, but each becomes a piece in a bigger puzzle.
-Contents: Introduction: The Power of Bhakti; Part I: Situations I. Affect and Identity in Early Bhakti 2.
+Contents: Introduction: The Power of Bhakti; PART I: SITUATIONS 1.
+Affect and Identity in Early Bhakti 2.
 Religious Equality, Social Conservatism 3.
 Caste and Women in Early Modern India 4.
 "Are You All Coming to the Esplanade?"
-5. All the Valmikis Are One; Part II: Mediations 6.
+5. All the Valmikis Are One: PART II: MEDIATIONS 6.
 The Political Theology of Bhakti, or When Devotionalism Meets Vernacularization 7.
 Bhakti as Elite Cultural Practice 8.
 Lover and Yogi in Punjabi Sufi Poetry 9.
 Illuminating the Formless 10.
 Bhakti as Relationship 11.
-Bhakti the Mediator; Part III: Solidarities 12.
+Bhakti the Mediator: PART III: SOLIDARITIES 12.
 Singing in Protest 13.
 Bhakti and Power from the Inside 14.
 Fall from Grace?
 15. The Ties That Bind 16.
 Waterscape and Memory 17.
-Bhakti in the Classroom Contributors: Divya Cherian, John E.Cort, Richard H. Davis, Shrivatsa Goswami, Phyllis Granoff, Eben Graves, David L. Haberman, John Stratton Hawley, Gil Ben-Herut, Manpreet Kaur, Aditi Natasha Kini, Joel Lee, Kiyokazu Okita, Heidi R. M. Pauwels, Karen Pechilis, William R. Pinch, Tyler Williams 2019 978-93-5287-621-1 ₹1410 272 pp Hardback Rights: Restricted Children's Games, Adults' Gambits From Vidyasagar to Satyajit Ray Anindita Mukhopadhyay, Associate Professor, Department of History, University of Hyderabad
+Bhakti in the Classroom Contributors: Gil Ben-Herut, Divya Cherian, John E.Cort, Richard H. Davis, Shrivatsa Goswami, Phyllis Granoff, Eben Graves, David L. Haberman, John Stratton Hawley, Manpreet Kaur, Aditi Natasha Kini, Joel Lee, Kiyokazu Okita, Heidi R. M. Pauwels, Karen Pechilis, William R. Pinch, Tyler Williams 2019 978-93-5287-621-1 ₹1560 272 pp Hardback Rights: Restricted Children's Games, Adults' Gambits From Vidyasagar to Satyajit Ray Anindita Mukhopadhyay, Associate Professor.
+Department of History, University of Hyderabad

-Children's Games, Adults'

-Gambits studies how

-childhood was depicted by

-writers of note in Bengal,

-some of whom also wrote

-for children.
-Late 18th and

-early 19th century Bengali

-fiction for children was

-influenced by the reality of

-colonial India.
-Bengal saw

-the opening up of the

-metropolitan space of the

-West, and the Bengali

-literate elite re-oriented their understanding of the world and of themselves in relation to these new Western spaces through books and textbooks that included depictions of new lands.
+Children's Games, Adults' Gambits studies how childhood was depicted by writers of note in Bengal, some of whom also wrote for children.
+Late eighteenth and early nineteenth century Bengali fiction for children was influenced by the reality of colonial India.
+Bengal saw the opening up of the metropolitan space of the West, and the Bengali literate elite re-oriented their understanding of the world and of themselves in relation to these new Western spaces through books and textbooks that included depictions of new lands.
 Childhood thus became the foundation for building a new understanding of the world and the self.

-Contents: 1.
-Rammohun Roy and Ishwarchandra Vidyasagar 2.
-Connections and Communications 3.
-Interrogating Fixities in Gender Binaries 4.
+Contents: I. Rammohun Roy and Ishwarchandra Vidyasagar 2.
+Connections and Communications - 3.
+Interrogating Fixities in Gender Binaries - 4.
 Masculine Locations through Masculine Optics in Colonial Bengal 5.
 Growing Spaces 6.
-Not Out of the Blue

-2019 978-93-5287-517-7 ₹1915 424 pp Hardback
+Not Out 2019 978-93-5287-517-7 ₹2065 424 pp Hardback Countering Violence G. N. Devy, thinker and cultural activist, winner of the Sahitya Akademi award, who led 'Dakshinayan', a resistance movement of writers and thinkers

 Countering Violence

-G. N. Devy, thinker and cultural activist, winner of the Sahitya Akademi award, who led 'Dakshinayan', a resistance movement of writers and thinkers

-Countering Violence presents a philosophical understanding of the sources of violence.
-It brings together the author's journal accounts of tribal riots in western India in the aftermath of the Gujarat riots of 2002, and the recent resistance movement of writers and artists, called Dakshinayan.
+presents a philosophical

+understanding of the

+sources of violence.
+It

+brings together the

+author's journal

+accounts of tribal riots

+in western India in the

+aftermath of the Gujarat

+riots of 2002, and the

+recent resistance

+movement of writers

+and artists, called

+Dakshinayan.
 It stresses the importance of a fearless and non-violent response to the dark clouds of hatred, intimidation and violence.
 The essays in this book are a result of the author's deep engagement with thought and action related to the question of non-violence.

-Contents: 1.
-Countering Violence 2.
+Contents: I. Countering Violence 2.
 Kikiyario: Adivasi Voice and Violence 3.
+The Birth of Dakshinayan: Indian Writers in Resistance

+2019 978-93-5287-660-0 ₹850 172 pp Paperback

+Holy Science

-The Birth of Dakshinayan: Indian Writers in Resistance 2019 978-93-5287-660-0 ₹780 172 pp Paperback Holy Science The Biopolitics of Hindu Nationalism Banu Subramaniam, Professor of Women, Gender, Sexuality Studies at University of Massachusetts Amherst
+Banu Subramaniam, Professor of Women, Gender, Sexuality Studies at University of Massachusetts Amherst